he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Inventor.md

 ## Complete Reconfiguration<span class="item-type">Level 13</span>

 When it comes to crafting and tinkering, you've become incredibly adept at changing your modifications to adjust your innovation's functionality.
-When you spend downtime to reconfigure your innovation and succeed at your [[Crafting]] check, you can swap any number of modifications, swap your offensive boost, or retrain any number of modification feats, rather than one.
+When you spend downtime to reconfigure your innovation and succeed at your [[DATABASE/skill/Crafting|Crafting]] check, you can swap any number of modifications, swap your offensive boost, or retrain any number of modification feats, rather than one.
 You still must swap a modification only with one of the same type (initial, breakthrough, or revolutionary).

 ## Inventor Weapon Mastery<span class="item-type">Level 13</span>